Rath Yatra - June/July

 Places To Visit

-Without doubt, the best place to visit during this festival time is Puri, situated a few kilometers away from Bhubaneshwar, the capital of the State of Orissa.
+Without doubt, the best place to visit during this festival time is Puri, a few kilometers from Bhubaneshwar, the capital of the State of Odisha.
+Other attractions worth visiting here are Puri Beach, Chilika Lake, Shri Lokanath Temple, Gundicha Temple and District Museum among others.

-Caper Travel India offers wide range of North East India Tour Packages.
+Caper Travel India offers wide range of Standard Odisha Tour.
 For more details send us query.